ecole5/demo2/README.md

 Here an ActiveState runtime, and our project files have already been checked out.
 Notice that the activestate.yaml point to this project https://platform.activestate.com/ActiveStateSE/tensorflow-ml-demo.

-**Talk about reproducible runtime envrionemnts and integrating into SDLC **
+**Talk about reproducible runtime envrionemnts and integrating into SDLC cross platform **

 ## 4. Start your virtual enviornment
 1. Inside the tensorflow-ml-demo directory, run the ```state shell``` command.